Tell us your name and a little about yourself.

 None of us are able to achieve success without some help along the way.
 Is there a particular person who you are grateful towards who helped get you to where you are?

 I have to thank Tom Katis, founder of Voxer for kickstarting my entrepreneurial journey.
-When I was 15 I asked him for an internship.
-His responded with something along the lines of “You know Dave, you’ll learn a lot more if you go start your own app, so no.” That’s why I started Crave on Campus and the root of the reason why I am where I am today.
+When I was 15 I asked him for an internship. he responded with something along the lines of “You know Dave, you’ll learn a lot more if you go start your own app, so no.” That’s why I started Crave on Campus and the root of the reason why I am where I am today.
 And again, my parents.
 They’ve been my go-to mentors and biggest supporters every step of the way.

 What do you see as your greatest success in life?